First Timer’s Guide

 When should I applaud?

-At the opera, unlike at the symphony or at a recital, it is customary to clap after well-executed solos and small ensemble numbers.
-(Very similar to a jazz performance.)
-If you really liked it, it’s perfectly acceptable to yell “Bravo!” for men and “Brava!” for women, or “Bravi!” to everyone.
+At the opera, unlike at the symphony or at a recital, it is customary to clap after well-executed solos and small ensemble numbers very similar to a jazz performance.
+If you really liked it, it’s perfectly acceptable to yell “Bravo!” or “Brava!” for individual performers, or “Bravi!” to everyone.

 What accessibility services do you offer?

-In partnership with Ordway, our performance home, we offer a range of accessibility services with the goal of creating a more inclusive space where our performances and events are accessible to all.
-Visit our accessibility services webpage for a description of services offered by MN Opera and Ordway.
+We offer a range of accessibility services with the goal of creating a more inclusive space where our performances and events are accessible to all.
 You can indicate your needs when ordering tickets, by calling our Patron Services department at 612-333-6669, or by emailing [email protected].
+Additional information on services at the Ordway and the Luminary are also available online.

 What do I need to know?